hamza-rachidi/3D-chess/README.md

 ### Start the game 🕹️
 This is a 3D modeled chess game where pieces move according to the rules of chess.
 Alternating between white and black pieces, each piece whose turn is chosen randomly moves to a random square in the chessboard grid while respecting its allowed movement.
 To make it easy to follow, a square of the chessboard turns green before it's occupied by a moving piece.
 The captured pieces disappear as well.

-Should you navigate through the game for a better view angle, use the keyboard shortcuts :
+Should you navigate through the game for a better view angle, use the keyboard shortcuts :<br> ⬆️Zoom <br>
-⬆️Zoom <br>
 ⬇️Dezoom <br>
 ➡️Move the chessboard to the right <br>